SirDancealot/DnDLike/DnDLike/Readme.txt

 	- Possibly other stuff

 Changelog:
+	Aplha V0.1.2.0C:
+		- Fixed bug in diceroller where negative modifyers would add to total

 	Aplha V0.1.2.0B:
-		- Made noteation clearer and added negative modifyers in the diceroller
+		- Made notation clearer and added negative modifyers in the diceroller

 	Alpha V0.1.2.0A:
 		- Implemented a diceroller